-If you want to rearrange your wedding or civil partnership registration
+Rearranging your wedding or civil partnership ceremony

-If you want, you might be able to rearrange your wedding or civil partnership registration for a new date.
+You might be able to rearrange your wedding or civil partnership registration for a new date.
 Contact all of the services you've booked to check what they can do.

 If you’ve got insurance for your wedding or civil partnership registration, check the terms and conditions to see what’s covered.